False hotel advertising continues while the FTC watches

 What more does the FTC need?
 It is not difficult to ascertain that when a hotel advertises that the room rate is one price and then requires a consumer to pay more, sometimes twice as much, the advertising is false.
 Plus, the new and damning FTC economic study makes it clear that consumers are harmed by this deception.
 It is almost impossible to believe that the theoretically consumer-friendly Obama FTC has refused to take action to stop this blatant false hotel advertising.

-Hopefully, the incoming Trump administration, ironically led by a president who used to own and manage a major hotel chain, will have the fortitude to stop this deceptive and dishonest hotel practice.
-Perhaps, a president who has no need for fundraising support from hotel and gaming association members will be able to recognize basic dishonesty.
+Consumers had hopes that the Trump administration, ironically led by a president who used to own and manage a major hotel chain, would have the fortitude to stop this deceptive and dishonest hotel practice.
+However, to date, that has not happened.